airbnb/synapse/README.md

 * `discovery`: how synapse will discover hosts providing this service (see below)
 * `default_servers`: the list of default servers providing this service; synapse uses these if no others can be discovered
 * `haproxy`: how will the haproxy section for this service be configured
-* `shared_frontend`: optional: haproxy configuration directives for a shared http frontend (see below)

 #### Service Discovery ####